ericcornelissen/shescape/CONTRIBUTING.md

 - Documents and sections should have introductions.

-This kind of documentation is to be made available under the [CC BY-SA 4.0] license with code snippets available under the [MIT] license.
+This kind of documentation is to be made available under the [CC BY-SA 4.0] license with code snippets available under the [MIT license].

 ### Code Documentation